thoughtbot/maybe_haskell/book/functor/why.md

 can be extremely useful while developing because we can confirm that we've written our types correctly without having to think about implementations yet.

-Next, imagine we have want to display a user's name in all capitals:
+Next, imagine we want to display a user's name in all capitals:

 ```haskell
 userUpperName :: User -> String